 The mudarabah is suitable for investment ventures in which the financier agrees to have a closer involvement in the project, and is used for shariah-compliant investments.
 It is a joint arrangement in which the financier (known as the rab-al-mal) contributes capital and the other party (the mudarib) is responsible for carrying out the work, usually for a fee.
 The parties agree in advance the proportions in which to share any profits between them.

-It is worth noting that the rab-al-mal is the only party that assumes the risk of losses resulting from the venture, and any attempts to transfer this risk to the mudarib are likely to be prohibited under shariah principles.
-A recent example of this is UAE-based issuer Dana Gas, who was arguing that its mudarabah should be unenforceable as the risk of losses was improperly mitigated by a guarantee provided to the rab-al-mal by the mudarib.
+The rab-al-mal is the only party that assumes the risk of losses resulting from the venture, and any attempts to transfer this risk to the mudarib are likely to be prohibited under shariah principles.
+An example of this is UAE-based issuer Dana Gas, who was arguing that its mudarabah should be unenforceable as the risk of losses was improperly mitigated by a guarantee provided to the rab-al-mal by the mudarib.

 The musharakah is seen as the most suitable vehicle for sharing profits and losses in accordance with shariah principles.
 This is because it involves agreeing the proportions in which profits are shared but agreeing that losses are to be distributed to the parties according to the amount of capital each has invested.
 Control in this arrangement is usually exercised by one of the parties as agreed, though both are entitled do so under the musharakah structure.

 In a variation of this structure, one party can buy out the interests of the others (for a negotiated fee) over the term of the musharakah.
 This is known as musharaka muntahiya bittamleek, or a diminishing musharakah.